Rothamsted/knetminer-testing/manual-ui-testing/ui-test-templates/infinite-scrolling-local/README.md

 * [ ] Sorting by Genes or Gene List works correctly
 * [ ] When filtering, the selected sorting criteria remain the same and work correctly

 ## Headline for the test instances

+**Please, report this at the begin of every GH ticket that is a run of this test template**

-Based on [this template][TPLREF].
+This is a manual UI test based on [this template][TPLREF].

-**Please, always report a link to the template a UI test is about and also its ID in the title.** This is very useful to [find test instances][TPLINST] from the template.
+**Please, always report a link to the template a UI test is about and also its ID in the title.** This is useful to [find test instances][TPLINST] from the template.
 The best way to do that is copying this headline to every new instance.
+This template is reported at the [end of the template][TPLREF].

 Tests from the template that aren't mentioned hereby are intended as passed.

-[TPLREF]:
+[TPLREF]: /Rothamsted/knetminer-testing/tree/main/manual-ui-testing/ui-test-templates/infinite-scrolling-local
-[TPLINST]:
+[TPLINST]: /Rothamsted/knetminer/issues?q=InfiniteScrollingLocal

+---